NYC schools Chancellor David Banks will retire months earlier than expected. He blames Mayor Adams.

 News of the expedited timetable for Banks’ departure comes amid reports that Gov. Kathy Hochul, who has the authority to remove the mayor from office, called on Adams to remove city officials who have been under investigation.
 Earlier this week, senior advisor Tim Pearson announced he is stepping down.

-Though Hochul has not publicly called on Adams to resign, a growing number of local and state officials have done so — arguing Adams is incapable of fully leading the city while battling the federal charges.
+Though Hochul has not publicly called on Adams to resign, a growing number of local and state officials have done so — arguing Adams is incapable of leading the city while battling the federal charges.
 Adams, who is the first mayor to face federal charges while in office, has fiercely resisted those calls.

-Adams also recently issued an executive order that would make it easier for Wright to step down from her role as First Deputy Mayor, fueling speculation she is also headed for the door, The New York Daily News reported.
+Adams also recently issued an executive order that would make it easier for Wright to step down from her role as first deputy mayor, fueling speculation she is also headed for the door, The New York Daily News reported.

 Banks and Wright got married in a Martha’s Vineyard celebration last weekend.

 The change in leadership comes at a critical time for many of the Adams administration’s signature education policies, with the rollout of multiple curriculum overhauls still underway.
-Aviles-Ramos has signaled she will continue to prioritize those efforts and others as she steps into the new role.

 Michael Elsen-Rooney is a reporter for Chalkbeat New York, covering NYC public schools.
 Contact Michael at melsen-rooney@chalkbeat.org .